-Atascadero Mold Damage Specialist Announces Why Paint Doesn’t Kill Mold
+Atascadero Mold Damage Specialist Announces Why Paint and Mold Don’t Mix

 Painting over mold might temporarily hide it but won’t kill it.
 “Mold continues to grow under the paint, continues to damage walls and floors, and eventually causes the paint to peel,” said Joe Powers, the Servpro of Atascadero mold damage specialist.